Achievement Unlocked

 3

-Believes they are special and unique; can only be understood by high-status people or institutions
+Believes they are special and unique; can only be understood by other high-status people or institutions

 4